Main Page Content

 Along with the support of faculty and students, David’s time as a teaching assistant at the College has also attributed to his passion for teaching and the environment.
 The experience has helped him to discover the teacher he hopes to become for his students.
 It has also shown him how to learn in a different way and succeed.
 It has been his experience as both a student and a teaching assistant that has fueled David’s curiosity about the infinite complexities within the earth.

-It’s the hands-on experiences, in unison with a supportive and compassionate program, that have given David and so many other students at The College at Brockport the opportunity to expand their knowledge and expertise.
+It’s the hands-on experiences, in unison with a supportive and compassionate program, that have given David and so many other students at SUNY Brockport the opportunity to expand their knowledge and expertise.
 David has put a lot of hard work, dedication, and passion into his studies becoming an excellent student that will make for an excellent educator.
-With abundant opportunities, in addition to supportive faculty and students, The College at Brockport has given David a chance to apply what he has learned in the classroom, while simultaneously gaining skills he can take with him no matter where his career leads him.
+With abundant opportunities, in addition to supportive faculty and students, SUNY Brockport has given David a chance to apply what he has learned in the classroom, while simultaneously gaining skills he can take with him no matter where his career leads him.